Jolyon Wagg

 Jolyon Wagg (Séraphin Lampion) is a fictional character in The Adventures of Tintin, the comics series by Belgian cartoonist Hergé.
-He is a gregarious, simple, and overbearing man who enters the story by barging in uninvited.
+He is a gregarious, simple, and overbearing insurance salesman who enters the story by barging in uninvited.

 Character history

 Jolyon Wagg is disliked by Captain Haddock, who finds him irritating, although Wagg remains cheerfully oblivious and believes himself a great friend of the Captain.
 Wagg is portrayed as a clueless tourist in the exotic places where Tintin and the Captain have their adventures.
 He is an insurance salesman by trade, and he often tries to sell other characters insurance.
 Wagg often quotes his Uncle Anatole, who was a barber.